 Below is a map of the Clearwater Creek sampling location.
 The Clearwater Creek site has been sampled since the 2007 SHEP season.
-This site also served as our 2014 volunteer field-training site.

 The pin on the site map corresponds to the midpoint of the sampled stream reach.
 Each stream reach sampled is referred to as the 'sampling site' for the purposes of this report.